 The contact might be limited but it allows for a connection between the child and the birth parent or parents.
 If the child were adopted, the adoptive parents have exclusive parental rights and any link between the child and the birth parents would be severed.

 Can foster parents adopt?

 The goal of fostering is not adoption.
 Fostering as a path toward adoption does not work very well, although it does happen.
 Typically, foster children do not become available for adoption.
-If it should happen that you do foster a child who does become adoptable, there are a couple of issues that you need to contend with.
+If you do foster a child who becomes adoptable, there are a couple of issues that you need to contend with.

 First of all, being approved as a foster carer is not the same as being approved as an adoptive parent and so you will have to go through the approval process to adopt.
 Also, going from fostering to adoption can complicate the process of severing the birth parents’ link to the child – this is because, as a foster parent, the birth parents know who you are.

 There is “Fostering for Adoption” where children in care are being assessed with a view to adoption as an outcome.
 Potential adopters may foster the child while the decision is being made as this protects the child from being moved and moved again.

 This happens when the local authority or fostering agency takes a look at the approved adopters and accepts them as temporary foster carers for the child.
 This is referred to as dual approval.
 The dual approval family are treated as foster carers, which means that the local authority and birth family have parental responsibility.
 The foster carers are paid a fostering allowance.
 Adoption is not guaranteed however and there is the risk of the final decision not being that the child will be adopted.